-While some of city residents' distrust of the police may stem from the lack of transparency within the BPD and the perceived lack of procedural justice that exists within the BPD, much of it is a result of Baltimoreans' direct experiences with and/or perceptions of corruption within the BPD.
+While some of city residents' distrust of the police may stem from

+The current system is woefully deficient, lacking the independence, authority, and resources necessary to achieve police accountability. the lack of transparency within the BPD and the perceived lack of procedural justice that exists within the BPD, much of it is a result of Baltimoreans' direct experiences with and/or perceptions of corruption within the BPD.
 Numerous examples, including the recent convictions of members of the elite Gun Trace Task Force (GTTF), police body camera footage showing BPD officers planting evidence on citizens (De Valle), and proof of officers repeatedly lying under oath yet remaining employed by the BPD (Rector) all confirm many Baltimoreans' views that the police themselves do not respect, nor uphold, the rule of law.